Skip to main content

 ├── Palms → Recommend: Iontophoresis → Botox

-├── Underarms → Recommend: Micro-Curettage (permanent solution)
+├── Underarms → Recommend: Micro-Curettage (long-lasting solution)

 ├── Feet → Recommend: Antiperspirant + Iontophoresis